Model

 Intelligence without anchoring becomes weak, reckless, or disposable.

 Most AI tools are response systems.
-They can be useful, but they often do not keep continuity, do not make consent explicit, and do not return useful residue into your own system.
+They can be useful, but they often do not keep continuity, make consent explicit, or return useful residue into your own system.
 Chip is being built differently.

 Definition